Get a FREE ebook with your print copy when you select the "bundle" option. T&Cs apply.

 - Redesign consent mechanisms

 Move beyond static terms and conditions to dynamic, granular consent.
 Provide clear choices about how data is used for training, prediction and sharing.
 Show the difference that opting in or out makes to the experience.
-Studies from the Information Commissioner's Office (2024) suggest that consumers are 25% more willing to share data when they feel they can exercise meaningful control.
+Guidance from the UK Information Commissioner’s Office encourages giving consumers meaningful control over how their data is used.

 - Implement comprehensive trust measurement